Teaching online. Don't!

 They can perform this on video, or provide the 'transcript' in written form as we see in magazines.

-To ensure that students have correctly processed a presentation or a recorded lecture such as TED talk or a podcast that is part of the course material, they can be tasked with taking notes.
+To ensure that students have correctly processed a presentation or a recorded lecture such as a TED talk or a podcast that is part of the course material, they can be tasked with taking notes.
 They can email this to the teacher or share it on Google Docs.

 The students could also be tasked with submitting a set of questions whose answers are in the talk.